shirshma/shirshma.github.io/index.md

 I’m a PhD student in Behavioral Science at the University of Chicago Booth School of Business.

-I primarily study consumer financial decision making with an emphasis on Prospect Theory and Mental Acounting.
+I primarily study consumer financial decision making with an emphasis on Prospect Theory and Mental Accounting.
 I am currently working on projects related to
   <p> 1) The ways minimum payments affect credit card debt repayment strategies across multiple cards<br>
         (with Abby Sussman)